tschaub/suite/docs/geoexplorer/src/glossary.rst

    WMS-C
      The `Web Map Service - Caching <http://wiki.osgeo.org/wiki/WMS_Tile_Caching>`_ (WMS-C) proposal is a WMS optimized for the delivery of saved/cached images.

+   WFS-T
+     The `Web Feature Service - Transactional <http://www.opengeospatial.org/standards/wfs>`_ (WFS-T) is an OGC standard that describes a method for the editing of geographic features.